youssefshaban/SoftwareEngineeringStudy/README.md

 https://github.com/jwasham/coding-interview-university

-and you can veiw this repositories for the same implementation in a different languages:
+and you can veiw this repositories for the same implementation in a different languages and different ways :

 abdalla elnaggar (kotlin) : https://github.com/3bdoelnaggar/SoftwareEngineeringStudy